tamminhdao/jekyll-now/_posts/2017-06-11-FourthWeek.md

 ## Create a git repo:

 `cd` into the directory
 `git init`

 ## Make a commit in git:

 `git add <filename >`
 `git commit -m "descriptive commit message"`
 `git push origin <branch>`

 ## Useful command:

 `git status` - check if there is any file to be added or committed `git log` - show a record of previous commits

 ## Create a new branch to develop a new feature/ functionality:

 `git branch <branch name>`
 `git checkout <branch name>`

 or just use a oneliner:
 `git checkout -b <branch name>`

 *Note: always make a branch off master*

 ## Do a git rebase to put the working branch on top of the newly merged master branch:

-    on master: git pull (to sync with the lastest change on github repo) on <branch>: `git rebase master`
+on master: git pull (sync with the latest change on github repo) on <branch>: `git rebase master`

 If there are conflicts, fix them, then `git rebase --continue` In case something went wrong during the conflict resolution, resort to `git reflog` and `git cherry-pick`

 ## To work on the same repo from two computer, with the same gitHub account:
-    push all branches from computer 1 to designated gitHub repo On computer 2: `git clone` (this only clone the master branch) to pull a particular existing branch from gitHub:
+* push all branches from computer 1 to designated gitHub repo
+* On computer 2: `git clone` (this only clone the master branch) 'git checkout <branch>'
-                    'git checkout <branch>' (git will automatically pull the existing branch and switch to that branch)
+                (git will automatically pull the existing branch and switch to that branch)

 ## What to look for in a pull request
 Last week Zack talked to us during Zagaku about his 5 steps to evaluate a PR.
-I thought it was a good guide:
 1. Does the build pass?
 2. What the PR supposed to do?
 3. Does the PR do what it's supposed to do?
 4. Sweat the small stuff: typo, format, white space
 5. Assess the quality of the code